nestibry/umn-bcc-mod03-password-generator/README.md

 ## Tasks

-- [ ] Prompt user ( N-characters, lowercase, uppercase, numberic, special character, confirm selection )
+- [ ] Prompt user ( N-characters, lowercase, uppercase, numeric, special character, confirm selection )
 - [ ] Generate password from criteria
     - [ ] Generate random number for each type of character
     - [ ] Generate sub-array of random elements for each type of character